Edward J. Burns

-Edward James Burns (born October 7, 1957) is an American prelate of the Roman Catholic Church who has served as bishop of the Diocese of Dallas in Texas since 2017.
+Edward James Burns (born October 7, 1957) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Dallas in Texas since 2017.
 He previously served as bishop of the Diocese of Juneau in Alaska from 2009 to 2017.

 Before becoming a bishop, Burns spent nine years working for the United States Conference of Catholic Bishops (USCCB).
 As bishop, he has served as chair of the Committee on the Protection of Children and Young People and as a member of its Subcommittee on Catholic Home Missions.
-He speaks Spanish as well as English.
+He speaks Spanish and English.